-Hedgehogs are found in most parts of Britain, apart from very wet areas and extensive pine forests.
 They are also often scarce in upland areas such as moorlands and mountainsides.
-Hedgehogs are predominantly a woodland edge species and can thrive in the mosaic of hedges, fields and woodlands that charaterise the British countryside.
+Hedgehogs enjoy living on the edge of woodlands.
+They thrive in the mosaic of hedges, fields and woodlands that characterise the British countryside.

 Hedgehogs can be just as happy in rural or urban locations

-Gardens (and lots of them) provide everything hedgehogs need
+Gardens (and lots of them) provide the perfect ‘hog habitat

 Hedgehogs are also abundant in urban and suburban areas.
 Gardens provide hedgehogs with a plentiful supply of food, both natural and supplementary, as well as many potential nest sites for breeding, resting and hibernation.
 For these reason urban areas have become a stronghold for hedgehogs in recent years.

 Access between gardens is critical for hedgehogs